krutarth0/FunWithAI/README.md

 # THis is Fun with AI!.

 Hello, This is a challenge attempt for Shopify Internship.
 This is a fun envrionment where one can talk with OpenAI's **GTP3** models.
 These are super powerful models with billions of parameters, **175 B** to be exact.
-This app allows your to talk with these models and tickle  your mind a little
+This app allows you to talk with these models and tickle your mind a little.
 **Project link** : [Hosted on vercel](https://fun-with-ai-delta.vercel.app/)

 ## Tech stack

 This is a SPA with create-react-app.
 Made it look beautiful with plain CSS.

-## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 # Features